 I work on a first come first served basis.
 Once you've placed your order online, you will immediately receive an email confirming our appointment.
 There is no need to contact me prior to placing your order, unless you may have questions in regards to certain products or services.
 I always advise my clients to place their order as soon as possible to lock in a specific date & time before someone else does.
 If you have questions after your order is placed, please let me know and I will get back to you as soon as possible and we can adjust your order then, or reschedule if necessary.

 No, I do not sell images, I license the use of them for the promotion, marketing, and sale of a real estate or commercial listing.
-By federal copyright law, I retain full ownership of the images that I create.
-I believe an easier way to explain and understand this is using music as an analogy.
+Under federal copyright law, the individual who created the image(s) (or any other media content), has full ownership of the image(s) or content.
+I believe an easier way to explain and understand this is as follows...

 When you hire a stager, you pay a rate to rent their furnishings for a period of time.
 You aren't buying their furnishings, simply renting them.
 The cost of the rental is typically based on how long you would like to rent their furnishings.
 Sure, you may be able to purchase their furnishings out (this is called copyright in the photography world), and that would come with a much higher price point than renting their furnishings.
 Unless, you actually purchase the furnishings, you don't own them.
 This also applies to media created by a photographer.
 Unless you purchase copyright, you don't own the media, you're paying for a license, and the cost is based on what, and for how long you're wanting to use said media.